In the

 Pinion wood embers blush glowingly.

-Ba’ ts’ose rises from his crouch,
+Ba’ ts’ose rises

 His fingers stained with earth’s colors.

-Trembling, Ishkiin’s eyes sparkle,
+Trembling, Ishkiin’s eyes

 Gleaming with expectation.